Easy Ginger Candy

 How to Make Crystalized Ginger Candy

-This easy Ginger Candy recipe only requires only a few simple steps to make from scratch, and creates the most flavorful and wonderfully bold candy.
+This easy Ginger Candy recipe requires only a few simple steps to make from scratch, and creates the most flavorful and wonderfully bold treat.

-First, prepare the raw ginger root by peeling completely and slicing it into thin rounds.
+- First, prepare the raw ginger root by peeling it completely and slicing it into thin rounds.
 The pieces should look like small potato chips.

-Remove the pot from the heat and stir in the vanilla or orange extract, if you are using
+- Remove the pot from the heat and stir in the vanilla or orange extract, if you are using it.

 Place in an airtight container.
 The ginger candy will last for at least 1 month if kept in a cool, dry place.
 There’s no need to refrigerate!

-Eat pieces of crystallized ginger as a spicy and sweet candy treat.
+Eat pieces of crystallized ginger as a spicy and sweet treat.

 And little boxes filled with ginger candy made from scratch are wonderful to give as holiday gifts!